By Steve Blank ~ Retired serial

 Silicon Valley has a “pay-it-forward” culture where we try to help each other without asking for anything in return.
 It’s a culture that emerged in the 60’s semiconductor business when competitors would help each other solve bugs in their chip fabrication process.
 It continued in the 1970’s with the emergence of the Homebrew Computer Club, and it continues today.
 Since I teach, I tend to prioritize my list of meetings with first my current students, then ex-students, then referrals from VC firms I’ve invested in, and then others.
 But still with that list, and now with a thousand plus ex-students, I have more meeting requests than I possibly can handle.
 (One of the filters I thought would keep down the meetings is have meetings at the ranch; an hour from Stanford on the coast, but that hasn’t helped.)

-So I’ve come up with is a method to sort out who I take meetings with.
+I’ve come up with is a method to sort out who I take meetings with.

-What are you offering?
+What are

 I’m not an investor, and I’m really not looking for meetings with entrepreneurs for deal flow.
 I’m having these meetings because someone is asking for something from me – my time – and they think I can offer them advice.